Silacyclobutane: Grignard reagent addition

 In 1954, Sommer and Baum reported the first successful synthesis and isolation of a silacyclobutane, 1,1-dimethyl-1-silacyclobutane.
-Starting from (3-bromopropyl)trimethylsilane, they formed a disiloxane intermediate and subsequently generated a terminal dihalide that was treated with magnesium metal and dilute diethyl ether to form the respective in situ Grignard reagents, which perform Wurtz-type coupling intramolecular ring closure by preferentially attacking the bromine site first, followed by the chloride site to form a four-membered ring.
+Starting from (3-bromopropyl)trimethylsilane, they formed a disiloxane intermediate and subsequently generated a terminal dihalide that was treated with magnesium metal and dilute diethyl ether to form the respective in situ Grignard reagents (see also Barbier reaction), which perform Wurtz-type coupling intramolecular ring closure by preferentially attacking the bromine site first, followed by the chloride site to form a four-membered ring.

 Formation of 1,1-dimethyl-1-silacyclobutane from (3-bromopropyl)trimethylsilane treated with acid to form a disiloxane, followed by chlorination to form a dihalide, and Wurtz-type coupling ring closure utilizing Grignard reagents.

 Classically, silacyclobutanes can be formed using Grignard addition.
 Notably, this method is employed in the formation of benzosilacyclobutanes from a 1-bromo-2-(bromomethyl)benzene starting material by Gilman and Atwell in the 1960s, followed by de Boer et al. and Kang et al. in the 1980s.

 Synthesis of benzosilacyclobutanes from 1-bromo-2-(bromomethyl)benzene using Grignard addition reactions.

 Halogenated silacyclobutanes and nucleophilic substitution

 Vdovin et al. and Laane et al. in the 1960's synthesized the first halogenated silacyclobutanes, 1,1-dichloro-silacyclobutane and 1,1-difloro-silacyclobutane.
 The former SiCl_{2}-containing silacyclobutane can be prepared from either (3-bromopropyl)trichlorosilane, which forms more readily, or (3-chloropropyl)trichlorosilane reagents in similar yield.
-Due to chlorine's nucleophilic properties, 1,1-dichloro-silacyclobutane proves to be a useful intermediate fro accessing further structurally modified silacyclobutanes through nucleophilic substitution.
-Indeed, as proof of concept, Laane synthesized silacyclobutane-1,1-d_{2} species using LiAlD_{4}, a deuterated, strong reducing agent analogous to LiAlH_{4}.
+The Si-Cl bond lability stems two-fold from the electrophilicity of Si and the weak base chloride ion having propensity to be good a leaving group.
+Thus, 1,1-dichloro-silacyclobutane proves to be a useful intermediate for accessing further structurally modified silacyclobutanes through nucleophilic substitution.
+Indeed, as proof of concept, Laane synthesized silacyclobutane-1,1-d_{2} species using LiAlD_{4}, a deuterated, strong reducing agent isotopologue to LiAlH_{4}.
 In 1980, Auner and Grobe further expanded the collection of known silacyclobutanes through substitution of the SiCl_{2}-containing silacyclobutane using dimethylamine, Grignard reagents, and sodium cyclopentadienide.

 Nucleophilic substitution of SiCl_{2}-containing silacyclobutane using dimethylamine, Grignard reagents, sodium cyclopentadienide, and LiAlD_{4}.